Cannoli Ice Cream Cones

 • Place a large glass or metal bowl in the refrigerator or freezer for whipping the cream.

-• In a medium bowl, whisk together the ricotta cheese, sweetened condensed milk, and vanilla until smooth.
+• In a medium bowl, whisk together 15 oz ricotta cheese, 14 oz can sweetened condensed milk, and 1 tablespoon vanilla extract until smooth.
 Set aside.

-• In the chilled bowl, using an electric mixer or whisk, beat the heavy cream to soft peaks.
+• In the chilled bowl, using an electric mixer or whisk, beat 1 pint heavy cream to soft peaks.

-• Gently fold the cream cheese mixture into the whipped cream, then fold in the mini chocolate chips and chopped pistachios.
+• Gently fold the condensed milk mixture into the whipped cream, then fold in 1/2 cup mini chocolate chips and 1/4 cup chopped pistachios.

 • Fill the cones as directed above.
 If there is any extra ice cream mixture, pour it into a container that you can freeze and has an airtight lid, cover, and place in the freezer until frozen.